pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

    area or commit.
 This includes files that have been staged for removal, but then re-created without Gitlet's knowledge.
 Ignore any subdirectories that may have been introduced, since Gitlet does not deal with them.

-   9. checkout:
+   9. checkout: Checkout is a kind of general command that can do a few different things depending on what its arguments are.
+There are 3 possible use cases.
-            1. Search for file in list of files in head commit, and copy/overwrite the file in the working directory.
+       1. Search for file in list of files in head commit, and copy/overwrite the file into the working directory.
+       The new version of the file is not staged.
+           * Failure Cases: If the file does not exist in the previous commit, abort, printing the error message "File does not exist in that commit."
-            2. Search for file in list of files in specified commit, and copy/overwrite the file in the working directory.
+       2. Search for file in list of files in the specified commit, and copy/overwrite the file in the working directory.
+The new version of the file is not staged.
+           * Failure Cases: If no commit with the given id exists, print No commit with that id exists.
+Otherwise, if the file does not exist in the given commit, print the same message as for failure case 1.
        3. For each file in the head commit of the given branch, copy/overwrite the file in the working directory.
        If a file is in the commit of the current branch but not in the specified branch, delete it from the current branch.
 If the current and given branches are different, clear the staging area.
 Set the given branch to head.
+           * Failure Cases: If no branch with that name exists, print No such branch exists.
+           If that branch is the current branch, print No need to checkout the current branch.
+If a working file is un-tracked in the current branch and would be overwritten by the checkout, print There is an un-tracked file in the way; delete it, or add and commit it first. and exit; perform this check before doing anything else.

    10. branch: Create a new branch (holds the SHA-1 identifier) holding the head node hash.